Palazzo dei Diamanti: Pinacoteca Nazionale di Ferrara

-The main floor of the palazzo houses the Pinacoteca Nazionale, with paintings from the Ferrarese School from the Middle Ages up to the 18th century.
-The oldest paintings are large frescoes (Triumph of sant'Agostino by Serafino da Modena) and wooden panels with gold-leaf backgrounds, such as the Madonna and Child by Gentile da Fabriano.
-The main artists from the 15th century in Ferrara represented in the museum are Cosmè Tura (Giudizio and Martyrdom of san Maurelio), Ercole de' Roberti, Vicino da Ferrara and Michele Pannonio.
-There are works from the Este family collections, including a work by Andrea Mantegna (Cristo con l'animula della Madonna).
-There are also two works by unidentified artists from the collection of the Marquis Leonello d'Este at the Belfiore Palace.
+The main floor of the palazzo houses the Pinacoteca Nazionale, with paintings from the Ferrarese school from the Middle Ages up to the 18th century.
+The oldest paintings are large frescoes (The Triumph of Saint Augustine by Serafino da Modena) and wooden panels with gold-leaf backgrounds, such as the Madonna and Child by Gentile da Fabriano.
+The main artists from the 15th century in Ferrara represented in the museum are Cosmè Tura (Justice and The Martyrdom of Saint Maurelius), Ercole de' Roberti, Vicino da Ferrara and Michele Pannonio.
+There are works from the Este family collections, including a work by Andrea Mantegna (Christ Bearing the Soul of the Virgin).
+There are also two works by unidentified artists from the collection of the Marquis Leonello d'Este at the Palazzo Belfiore.

-The major 16th-century Ferrarese painter, Garofalo, is represented by a number of works, including Pala Costabili, done in collaboration with Dosso Dossi.
+The major 16th-century Ferrarese painter, Garofalo, is represented by a number of works, including the Pala Costabili, done in collaboration with Dosso Dossi.
 The period of mannerism is represented by Bastianino, who uses a technique similar to that of Michelangelo in his works.
 Among the other artists in the collection are Amerigo Aspertini, Giuseppe Avanzi, Baldassarre d'Este, Jacopo Bambini, Bastarolo (Giuseppe Mazzuoli), Giovanni Bellini, Jacopo Bellini, il Ortolano, Carlo Bononi (1569–1632), Vittore Carpaccio, Girolamo da Carpi (1500–1556), Agostino Carracci, Ludovico Carracci, Coltellini (1480–1535/42), Francesco del Cossa (1435/1436–1478), Lorenzo Costa (c.
 1460–1535), Giulio Cromer, Girolamo Domenichini, Battista Dossi (c.
 1490–1548), Francesco Francia (1450–1517), Gaetano Gandolfi, Ubaldo Gandolfi, Maestro degli Occhi Spalancati, Maineri, Giovanni da Modena (active 1398), Ludovico Mazzolino (c.
 1480), Panetti, Giacomo Parolini, Nicolò Pisano (Nicolò dell'Abrugia), Nicolò Roselli (1500–c.
 1580), Maurelio Scannavini, Scarsellino (c.
 1550–1620), Simone de Crocifissi, Tintoretto, Bartolomeo Vivarini, and Giuseppe Zola (1672–1743).

 Civic Gallery of Modern and Contemporary Art

-On the lower floor, there is the Civic Gallery of Modern and Contemporary Art, which has hosted high level temporary shows since 1992, when the space was inaugurated by the show on Claude Monet and his friends.
+On the lower floor is the Civic Gallery of Modern and Contemporary Art, which has hosted high-level temporary shows since 1992, when the space was inaugurated by the show on Claude Monet and His Friends.
 Some of the most important shows held here have included: